-La{1.92}Sr{0.08}CuO4 undergoes a high temperature tetragonal to low temperature orthorhombic structure phase transition at ~ 280 K[31], and forms twinned domains at low temperature.
-Indeed, Bragg peak splitting due to the twinned domains was observed on our sample with large X-ray beam spot size.
-By narrowing down the X-ray beam spot size and translating the sample, we managed to perform the measurements on a single domain crystal grain with negligible direction confusion about a-b axes and the domain averaging effect.
+La{1.92}Sr{0.08}CuO4 undergoes a high temperature tetragonal to low temperature orthorhombic structure phase transition at ~280 K [30], and forms twinned domains at low temperature.
+Indeed, Bragg peak splitting due to the twinned domains was observed on our sample with large x-ray beam spot size.
+By narrowing down the x-ray beam spot size to be about 0.1 × 0.2 mm2 and translating the sample, we managed to perform the measurements on a single domain crystal grain with negligible direction confusion about the a-b axes and the domain averaging effect.
 As a result, the observed diffuse scattering pattern shown in Fig. 1 is highly anisotropic along H and K directions, reflecting the low temperature orthorhombic Bmab symmetry.